Earn an Education Specialist Credential and Make an Impact in a Child’s Life

 - making subject matter comprehensible to all students

-- Assess student learning
+- assessing student learning

-- Engage and support all students in learning
+- engaging and supporting all students in learning

-- Plan instruction and design learning experiences
+- planning instruction and designing learning experiences

-- Develop as a professional educator
+- developing as a professional educator

 Two Pathways to Earning Your Special Education Credential